 Causes and Risk Factors

-All forms of cancer come from genetic mutations that cause the abnormal and uncontrolled growth of cells, which accumulate and eventually form tumors that may spread to other parts of the body.
+All forms of cancer come from genetic mutations that cause the abnormal and uncontrolled growth of cancerous cells, which accumulate and eventually form into an esophageal tumor that can grow and spread to other parts of the body.

 The exact cause of this mutation is unknown, but there are certain factors known to increase your risk of getting the disease.
 One of the most widely known contributors to esophageal cancer is smoking, which introduces tobacco and other carcinogens into your throat and esophagus.